ckan/ckan/doc/user-guide.rst

     Please note that CKAN sometimes uses different values than what is mentioned in that documentation.
-Also note that not the whole functionality is offered through the simplified search interface in CKAN or it can differ due to extensions or local development in you CKAN instance.
+Also note that not the whole functionality is offered through the simplified search interface in CKAN or it can differ due to extensions or local development in your CKAN instance.

 Personalization
 ===============